GeoZac/kuhs_latex_template/README.md

-LATeX Template for KTU  M.Tech project report
+LATeX Template for submission of Dissertations/Theses to the Kerala University of Health Sciences.

 This is a work in progress.
 Feel  free to submit pull requests.